-In one study, 78% of respondents (who already have live chat implemented) reported that they use live for sales, while 63% reported that they use it for customer support.
+In one study, 78% of respondents (who already have live chat implemented) reported that they use live for sales, while 63% said that they use it for customer support.

 43% of companies report understanding their customers better

 In addition to sales and customer support, live chat can help companies conduct customer research too.
-43% of companies have a better understanding of their customers within 1 year of implementing live chat.
+43% of companies have a better understanding of their customers within one year of implementing live chat.

 Live chat conversion statistics

-Answering website visitors questions and keeping pace with consumer expectations are important, but what about measurable business results?
-Let’s see…
+Answering website visitor’s questions and keeping pace with consumer expectations are essential, but what about measurable business results?
+Let’s see.

 79% of travel industry businesses increase revenue when using live chat